Pipas/LinuxConfig/README.md

 ## Distro

-Following the theme of ease of use [Ubuntu 19.04](https://ubuntu.com/download/desktop) is my distro of choice as I found it to be the most hassle free distribution of Linux.
-It's well support by most mainstream apps (like Spotify and Discord) and the community support is great for those who want a nice experience without needing to delve to deep into the system.
-I have tried Fedora, Manjaro and Arch in the past but keep coming back to Ubuntu for these reasons.
-Also [PPAs](https://en.wikipedia.org/wiki/Ubuntu#Package_Archives).
+[Pop!_OS 19.04](https://system76.com/pop) is my distro of choice, it's based on Ubuntu so you get good support from most mainstream apps (like Spotify and Discord) aswell as the Ubuntu community, but it's lighter, faster and just a better experience overall.
+It also has an ISO with nvidea drivers pre packaged so you don't have to install them yourself and you can take advantage of Ubuntu [PPAs](https://en.wikipedia.org/wiki/Ubuntu#Package_Archives).
+I found it to be a great experience out of the box even without the further customizations explained ahead and would recommend it to anyone wanting to try out Linux.

 ## Pre-requisites